Can one supply chain cyber-attack stop the world?2022 04 26

-Let’s say a specific remote management system called “Remote Amadeus” is installed on every employee’s machine.
-When an attacker manages to hack the company whose product it is, the hacker or a group of hackers in a mass scale attack installs malicious code and distributes it to the product’s end-users.
+Let us say a specific remote management system called “Remote Amadeus” is installed on every employee’s machine.
+When an attacker manages to hack the company whose product it is, the hacker or a group of hackers in a mass-scale attack installs malicious code and distributes it to the product’s end-users.

 The distribution process might be triggered manually.
 Also, the attacker might wait for it to come naturally – when the user updates the software to the latest version, which is apparently vulnerable.

 As a result, the end-user is compromised.
-What a hacker might do with the affected user’s machine?
+What might a hacker do with the affected user’s machine?
 It might vary from exfiltrating sensitive data to entirely encrypting user files and demanding ransom.
-The potential consequences that the user might experience will depend on the security defence layers the machine has.
+The potential consequences the user might experience will depend on the machine’s security defence layers.
 Up-to-date machines with antivirus software, correct user permissions, and set firewall rules will be affected less.

 Therefore, it is crucial to keep the devices on the corporate network updated and perform periodical security assessments on the infrastructure devices and security mechanisms.

 What is worth mentioning is that not only the software can be affected by the supply chain attack.
 Hardware and firmware supply chain attacks are also possible.
-Although, these are not as common as software supply chain attacks.
+Although, these are less common than software supply chain attacks.

 Recent mass scale supply chain attacks

 The compromise of a third-party vendor might result in a supply chain attack.
-Many events of this kind do not get released to the press.
+Unfortunately, many events of this kind are not released to the press.
 Although some supply chain attacks are so big that they cannot be ignored.
 When it comes to the supply chain attacks recently, there were some noticeable ones:

 - Log4j vulnerabilities.
 The Log4j component, widely used in many open and closed source projects, was vulnerable at the end of 2021.
-Soon after, the relatively simple exploit became known to the public, and exploitation of the vulnerability had gained lots of attraction.
+Soon after, the relatively simple exploit became known to the public, and the vulnerability exploitation gained lots of attraction.
 Anyone who wanted (and had malicious intents) could scan the internet using the proof-of-concept (PoC) scripts.
-As a result, this caused a severe risk for organisations using software with this vulnerable component.
+As a result, this caused a severe risk for organisations using software with this vulnerable component;

 - Microsoft Exchange Server vulnerabilities.
-In 2021 several Microsoft Exchange server vulnerabilities had emerged.
+In 2021 several Microsoft Exchange server vulnerabilities emerged.
 The vulnerabilities could be used to exploit on-premise mail servers.
-As many organisations are using this software, about 30 000 servers were affected by the risk of stolen data.
+As many organisations are using this software, about 30 000 servers were affected by the risk of stolen data;

 Who is behind these attacks?

-If the APT goals are to cause disastrous losses for a government or corporate, supply chain attacks are significant.
+Supply chain attacks are significant if the APT goals are to cause disastrous losses for a government or corporate.
 The more widely the software is used, the more hosts can be compromised during the supply chain attack.

-Some of the supply-chain attacks are associated with the governments of different nations.
-For example, it is believed that Russia is standing behind the SolarWinds attack.
+Some of the supply chain attacks are associated with the governments of different nations.
+For example, Russia is believed to be standing behind the SolarWinds attack.
 The US applied sanctions against Russia for the attack.
 It is hard to imagine how many resources were put into this attack that resulted in 18 000 organisations being compromised.
-According to Microsoft, at least 1000 engineers were working to create this attack.
+According to Microsoft, at least 1000 engineers were working to create this supply chain attack.